Kapeli/Dash-iOS/README.md

 ## Installation Instructions

+The recommended way of installing Dash is through the [App Store](https://itunes.apple.com/us/app/dash-offline-api-docs/id1239167694).

-You can use Xcode 8 to install Dash on your iOS device using just your Apple ID.
+Alternatively, you can use Xcode 8 to install Dash on your iOS device using just your Apple ID.

 All you need to do is: